 They also have dry, wrinkly skin covered in many small, interlocking keeled scales.
-Their scales help to provide protection for when they clamber over rocks and logs.
+Their scales help to provide protection when they clamber over rocks and logs.

 Asian water monitors are beautiful lizards with an olive-gray back and light yellow belly.
 Juveniles have several horizontal rows of white “bullseye” spots that typically fade as they mature.
 Adults can fade to be nearly black or dark green.

 Every adult has a dark stripe running through their eye and down their neck.
 They also have a black and white striped tail that is ridged on top.

 |Common Name||Common Water Monitor|